 Dilute: Blue and Isabella

 Dilute Dachshunds can present in two colors, Blue and Isabella.
 Blue is the dilute version of Black and Isabella is a dilute Chocolate.
 Isabella dogs are overall lighter than blue dogs.
 On some dogs, dilute areas of the coat may be thinner than other areas.

 Smurfette (left) is Blue and Tan.
 Phoebe (right) is Piebald Blue and Tan.
-Below, Buffett is Blue and Tan Dapple.
+Below, Buffett is Blue and Cream Dapple.

 Dixie (left) and is Isabella and Tan.
 Diva (right) is Isabella and Tan Dapple.
 Below, Greta is Isabella and Tan Piebald.